-Notwithstanding these high-level assessments, the MCA had very limited readily-available tools at its disposal to gauge empirically this impact, and hence the impact assessment on Maltese firms remains a matter that the MCA wishes to open to stakeholders.
-For this reason, the MCA is inviting constituted bodies as well as individual business to provide feedback on their views supported with comprehensive information on the expected impact of these proposed tariff changes on their business.
+Notwithstanding these high-level assessments, the MCA had very limited readilyavailable tools at its disposal to gauge empirically this impact, and invited constituted bodies as well as individual business to provide feedback on their views on the expected impact of these proposed tariff changes on their business.
+Copies of the consultation document were sent directly to the The Malta Chamber of Commerce, Enterprise and Industry and to the General Retailers and Traders Union for their feedback.